 The Irish economy is growing at a healthy pace

-The foregoing comments in relation to tax policy, the impact of global developments such as Brexit and potential US tax reform, and opportunities for Ireland at a time of increased uncertainty – this is all set against a backdrop of a critical need for investment in housing, infrastructure, and education.
+All of the above is set against a backdrop of a critical need for investment in housing, infrastructure, and education.
 There is a real opportunity for Ireland to position itself for the future and for future economic growth and stability.
-However, unless the current situation in relation to housing and rented residential accommodation in particular is addressed, this will become a binding constraint on Ireland’s economy and our ability to attract investment and ensure new jobs can be created or retained here.
+Ireland 2040 was a welcome announcement in 2018 but we need to ensure there is momentum now and appetite to accelerate the development of infrastructure.
+Unless the current situation in relation to housing and rented residential accommodation in particular is addressed, this will become a binding constraint on Ireland’s economy and our ability to attract investment and ensure new jobs can be created or retained here.

 Tackling infrastructure and housing supply should be part of a larger goal to improve Ireland’s competitive climate to attract international talent and large scale FDI, as well as ensuring Irish business and entrepreneurs can grow and scale their business from Ireland.
 We need people to want to live and work in Ireland, to want to move to Ireland and add to the economic potential and opportunity for the country – we need to invest to ensure this happens in the future, that accommodation is available, as well as schools (including those of an international stature) and with the necessary infrastructure to support a dynamic growing economy.